-Wall Street: a place where money is thrown around as if it’s meaningless.
-It’s a place where fortunes are made and lost, and where daily screaming matches over the future prices of soy beans take precedent over almost everything else.
+Wall Street: A place where money gets thrown around like it’s meaningless.
+It’s a place where fortunes are made and lost, and where daily screaming matches over the future prices of soybeans take precedence over almost everything else.
 Investors throw around capital, dictating tectonic shifts in the economy and policy.
 Yes, Wall Street is a magical place where honest men and women can go to put their money to work.

-Read on to see ten of the biggest Wall Street busts of all time.
+Read on to see 10 of the biggest Wall Street busts of all time.

 1. Albert H. Wiggin

-Albert H. Wiggin is not a household name, but as the one of the original godfathers of fraud, he should be.
+Albert H. Wiggin isn’t a household name, but as one of the original godfathers of fraud, he should be.
 Wiggin enjoyed a successful career as the head of Chase National Bank, now JP Morgan Chase.
-Originally joining the bank in 1904, he oversaw the bank’s expansion during the early 1900s, building it into one of the nation’s leading financial institutions.
+Joining the bank in 1904, he oversaw its expansion during the early 1900s, building it into one of the nation’s leading financial institutions.
 He oversaw mergers with seven other banks, and increased Chase’s assets from $250 million to $2.7 billion, according to the Harvard Business School.

-Unfortunately, Wiggin also became the posterboy for public ire following the market crash in 1929.
+Unfortunately, Wiggin also became the poster boy for public ire following the market crash in 1929.
 It was revealed that he had shorted his own company 40,000 shares, which, as Investopedia puts it, is similar to a boxer placing a bet on his opponent to win.
-He profited immensely to the tune of $4 million (quite a lot for that time), and wasn’t even guilty of breaking any laws.
-In the years following, there were laws put into place to stop such behavior.
+He profited about $4 million (about $5.7 billion in today’s money) which was perfectly legal back then.
+In the years following, there were laws put in place to stop such behavior.
 In 1934 the Wiggins Act was passed, placing stiff penalties on insider trading.

 2. Bernie Madoff

 No name has become more synonymous with fraud and financial shenanigans than Bernie Madoff.
 A former stockbroker and investment advisor, Madoff pulled off the largest financial fraud in U.S. history through a Ponzi scheme that totaled roughly $65 billion.
-Arrested in 2008 at the age of 70, Madoff was put in handcuffs one day after he came clean to his sons about his company’s trickery, and his sons went to authorities with the information.
-He eventually pleaded guilty to eleven federal felony counts, and was sentenced to the maximum sentence of 150 years in prison.
+Arrested in 2008 at the age of 70, Madoff was put in handcuffs one day after he came clean to his sons about his company’s trickery.
+His sons then went to authorities with the information.
+He eventually pleaded guilty to eleven federal felony counts and was sentenced to 150 years in prison.

-The Madoff trial ended in 2009, but defendants are still pleading guilty to this day.
-The effects of the scheme hit Madoff’s family especially hard as well, as his son would later commit suicide.
+The Madoff trial ended in 2009, but the effects of the scandal linger to this day.
+The scheme hit Madoff’s family especially hard, as his son would later commit suicide.
 Financial victims of the Ponzi scheme include celebrities like Kevin Bacon, Steven Spielberg, and John Malkovich.
-Considering the enormity of the Madoff scheme as a whole, he could count himself as lucky that he will only be spending a relatively small portion of his century and a half jail sentence behind bars, as time is sure to catch up with him sooner or later.
+Considering the enormity of the Madoff scheme, he could count himself lucky that he won’t have much time to rot in jail.

 3. Bruno Iksil

 In what was made famous as the ‘London Whale’ trading scandal, JPMorgan Chase incurred big losses through trades at its London location, with total losses at approximately $6.2 billion.
-The losses were traced back to trader Bruno Iksil, who essentially had been gambling on transactions through a series of credit default swaps, which ended up backfiring and losing the company billions.
-Iksil’s hedging strategy to increase profits lead to a cover-up and subsequent investigation by the U.S. government.
+The losses were traced back to trader Bruno Iksil, who was essentially gambling on transactions through a series of credit default swaps.
+This ended up backfiring and losing the company billions.
+Iksil’s hedging strategy to increase profits led to a cover-up and subsequent investigation by the U.S. government.

 The bank eventually agreed to pay a fine of $920 million to settle charges relating to the scandal, and two of Iksil’s coworkers were hit with criminal charges.
-The bets Iksil and his ilk placed were in an abstract and obscure subset of the market, making them relatively unknown or detectable by many.
-JPMorgan Chase was forced to actually admit that they had broken the law by the SEC, which is unusual for a financial institution, on top of paying the large fine and incurring huge losses.
+The bets Iksil and his ilk placed were in an abstract and obscure subset of the market, making them relatively undetectable.
+JPMorgan Chase was also forced to admit that they had broken the law by the SEC, which is unusual for a financial institution.
 It only goes to show that a whale is never safe from a stiff harpooning by regulatory commissions.

 4. Jordan Belfort

-Belfort, most well-known for being portrayed by Leonardo DiCaprio in last year’s film The Wolf of Wall Street, is a former stockbroker who has since become an author and motivational speaker.
+Belfort, best known for being portrayed by Leonardo DiCaprio in The Wolf of Wall Street, is a former stockbroker who has since become an author and motivational speaker.
 Martin Scorsese profiled several of Belfort’s reckless exploits in his film, which included manipulating the stock market as part of a penny stock scam.
 Belfort founded the brokerage firm Stratton Oakmont, which went on to defraud investors through sales of stock while employing more than 1,000 people.
 The firm was shuttered in 1998, and Belfort was charged with money laundering and fraud.

-After an FBI investigation, and Belfort’s agreement to cooperate, he went to jail for almost two years.
+After an FBI investigation and Belfort’s agreement to cooperate, he went to jail for almost two years.
 The total damage in investor losses was tallied at $200 million, $110 million of which Belfort was ordered to pay back by the courts.
 After being released from federal prison, Belfort authored his memoir, which was the basis for Scorsese’s movie.
-He also makes the rounds on the speaking circuit, and now calls Southern California home.
+He also makes the rounds on the speaking circuit.

 5. Allen Stanford